SowpatiLab/ATaRVa/README.md

 ### `--max-reads`
 **Expects**: *INTEGER*<br>
-**Default**: *300*<br>
+**Default**: *100*<br>
 Maximum number of supporting reads allowed for a locus to be genotyped.
-If the number of reads exceeds this value, the locus will be skipped.
+If the number of reads exceeds this limit, only this specified number of reads will be used for genotyping the locus.

 ### `--snp-dist`
 **Expects**: *INTEGER*<br>